 |The vertical dotted line denotes Ovulation day, the CM rowshows both menses and CM changes throughout the cycle

 Because the increase in the BBT doesn’t happen until after you ovulate, it is best used in combination with checking cervical mucus to predict your fertile period.
 Sperm usually live for only 3 days, but can live for upwards of 5-7 days (if the conditions are favorable).
 An ovum usually will live for about 24 hours.
 You can use those numbers to determine that the longest possible fertile period is 8 days (7 days of sperm lifespan + 1 day of egg lifespan).
 If you’re using FA to avoid pregnancy, you’ll need to abstain from intercourse or use a barrier method for 3-5 days before you ovulate (depending on how risky you want to be), and also 3 days after you ovulate (for a total of 6-8 days of preventing pregnancy during each cycle).
 During the rest of your cycle, there’s no need to use any contraceptive methods, because you are no longer in your fertile period, and thus, the possibility of pregnancy is eliminated.

 If the egg is fertilized after ovulation, your BBT will stay high as it was just after you ovulated.
 If your chart looks like that and you’ve missed your period, it’s likely that you’re pregnant.
+To be sure, click the website here and get tested at Obria Medical Clinics.
 Here is my chart from the month I got pregnant with Daniel: